jorge-mells/todo-app-backend/README.md

 ```
 > ⚠ Note: Granting privileges on `*.*` is only for local development, but I do it everywhere because it is more
 > convenient.

+> ⚠ Note: Ensure that the redis server is running

 Clone the project